 Patients with gastric cancer should undergo careful pre-operative staging to enable appropriate management.

-- Initial staging assessment should include spiral CT scanning of the thorax and abdomen to determine the presence or absence of metastatic disease.
+- Initial staging assessment should include CT scanning of the thorax and abdomen to determine the presence or absence of metastatic disease.
+Other modalities such as positron-emission CT and multi-dimensional CT may also be required.

 - In the absence of metastatic disease, assessment of operability is preferably made by endoscopic ultrasound.